lrasmus/pyiceclient/README.rst

 * Earliest date and Past Due date simply returns whatever ICE returns.
-Therefore, if the ICE server's _output_earliest_and_overdue_dates_ setting in ice.properties file is set to "N", the earliest date will always be empty and the past due date will always be equal to the due date.
-If the _output_earliest_and_overdue_dates_ setting in ice.properties file is set to "Y", then for supported vaccine groups (as of March 2018 they are Meningococcal ACWY, Polio, Rotavirus and Varicella) the earliest date and past due date will be set to the actual earliest date and past due date, and for unsupported vaccine groups the earliest date will always be empty and the past due date will always be equal to the due date.
+Therefore, if the ICE server's **output_earliest_and_overdue_dates** setting in *ice.properties* is "N", the earliest date will always be empty and the past due date will always be equal to the due date.
+If the **output_earliest_and_overdue_dates** setting is "Y", then the earliest date and the past due date will be populated for supported vaccine groups (as of March 2018 they are Meningococcal ACWY, Polio, Rotavirus and Varicella) in cases where ICE calculates such dates, and will be empty otherwise.

 Installation